SPITFIRE AUDIO AMBIENT GUITARS – POWER CHORDS

-The library is constructed with samples from Leo’s Gibson 335, Danelectro Hornet and a wonderful sounding Trussart.
-The amp recordings included are a straight DI signal, Showman clean channel with ribbon mic, an Echolette with ribbon mic, Fender Bassman with dynamic mic, a Swart with dynamic mic, and a stereo room set.
+The library is constructed with samples from Leo’s Gibson 335, Danelectro Hornet and a wonderful-sounding Trussart.
+The amp recordings included are a straight DI signal, Showman clean channel with a ribbon mic, an Echolette with a ribbon mic, Fender Bassman with a dynamic mic, a Swart with a dynamic mic, and a stereo room set.

 Upon opening for the first time you will see there is quite a bit to explore in this collection.
 The 600 sounds included are split out over a selection of categories to help navigation.

-Everything is quite dark sounding, as in moody and atmospheric, not tone.
-You’re not going to find much in the way of Penguin Café Orchestra style corporate-happy ukulele stuff here, but fans of atmospheric textures will be very pleased.
+Everything is very dark sounding, as in moody and atmospheric, not tone.
+You’re not going to find much in the way of Penguin Café Orchestra-style corporate-happy ukulele stuff here, but fans of atmospheric textures will be very pleased.

-Using multiple layers of amps, effect and foot pedals the library has a tendency to be very pad-like.
-As expected, the eDNA synth provides more excuses to layer on effects and evolving modulation making most creations ending up quite ambiguous.
+Using multiple layers of amps, effects and foot pedals the library has a tendency to be very pad-like.
+As expected, the eDNA synth provides more excuses to layer on effects and evolving modulation making most creations end up quite ambiguous.

 Though a good selection of amp recordings are included, none of them are alterable as you might expect.
 You can change the level, but nothing advanced as an amp sim like Amplitube for instance.

 However, the DI recordings are included so you have options for sending them to post-processors for more tone, something I found vastly improved the flexibility of the patches.